Cristhiandlr/lib-scan-links-md-nodejs/README.md

 - Analyze witch .md extension;
 - Check if there is any links in the MarkDown file, otherwise report an error message warning that there are no links in the file .
-- Finding the links there are an option and list or check them out using the 'validar' function, which return an array with the links and ther http status.
+- when Finding the links there's  an option to list or check them using the 'validar' function, which returns a set with the links and ther http status.

 ## Install
 In the terminal, run the command: